 4. Limited Long-Term Impact

 The advantages of file compression could be transient.
-The performance and storage efficiency improvements made possible by shrinking may be lessened if new data is added and files need to expand once again.
+The performance and storage efficiency improvements made possible by shrinking may be lessened if new data is added and files need to be expanded again.

 5. Potential Data Loss

-Although unlikely, there is a small chance that data will be lost during the shrinking process, particularly if it is not done carefully and with the right backups in place.
-It’s crucial to carefully test and keep an eye on the procedure.
+Although unlikely, there is a slight chance that data will be lost during the shrinking process, mainly if it is not done carefully and with the proper backups.
+It’s crucial to test and keep an eye on the procedure carefully.

 6. Index Fragmentation

-Data file compression can result in index fragmentation, which can impair query speed.
+Data file compression can result in index fragmentation, impairing query speed.
 After downsizing, indexes may need to be rebuilt or rearranged.

 Syntax